 - Is creating and maintaining healthy rules and boundaries for your child a constant uphill battle?

-Child Counseling can be very helpful, and it can provide immediate relief for both you and your child.
+Counseling can be very helpful for kids, and when you find the right counselor, therapy can provide immediate relief for both you and your child.
 Our goal is to help you determine the root cause of your child’s struggles, help you gain a clear understanding about what is going on, and provide you with practical treatment options.

-How can I tell if my child is just going through a phase or if the behavioral problems are cause for real concern?
+How can I tell if my child is just going through a phase or if their behavioral problems are cause for real concern?

 It seems like everyone I know – including myself – is experiencing some level of anxiety.
 Is this really a problem for my child?

 Oftentimes, anxious children are very high functioning and polite, so their anxiety can be masked behind achievements and overly accommodating behaviors.
-Children prone to anxiety also tend to be naturally sensitive, making it hard for parents to determine if certain symptoms are a reflection of their child’s inherent temperament or if they are indicative of deeper issues at play.
+Children prone to anxiety also tend to be naturally more sensitive, making it hard for parents to determine if certain symptoms are a reflection of their child’s inherent temperament or indicative of deeper issues at play.